-I couldn’t help reminiscing about Thanksgivings past yesterday – the people, the places, the varying menus – all of which I treasure the memories.
+I couldn’t help reminiscing about Thanksgivings past – the people, the places, the varying menus – all of which I treasure the memories.
 As a child, my matriarchal grandmother would insist the entire family convene in Des Moines.
-These were formal celebrations we dressed up for, sang, played piano, shared the latest events in our lives, and of course had the odd squabble synonymous with large family gatherings.
+These were formal celebrations we dressed up for, sang, played piano, shared the latest events in our lives, and, of course, had the odd squabble synonymous with large family gatherings.

 Then there were the celebrations on the road, and with friends in London.
 One of my favorites that I sadly do not have photos of, was when Grace Jones’ mother made a Jamaican Thanksgiving feast in Belgravia while Grace was there filming A View to a Kill.
 I remember vividly how my taste buds jumped to life with

 each bite as Nick and I thoroughly enjoyed the company of Grace, her mother and brother, Dolph Lundgren (her then boyfriend), Antony Price, and Manolo Blahnik – such a divine evening!
 Another year I got to experience Thanksgiving with a Puerto Rican twist when my friend Lisa B’s mother made drool worthy homemade empanadas, and more recently a soulful Thanksgiving in Las Vegas with my friend Nile Rodgers’ family – all so excitingly different (and tasty) to the traditional dishes I’d grown up with.